conery/dexter/docs/index.md

 Its main features are:

-* the use double-entry bookkeeping to categorize expenses
+* the use of double-entry bookkeeping to categorize expenses

 * a workflow that focusses on efficiency, with extensive use of command completion, edit operations triggered by single keystrokes, and automatic fills based on patterns and previous records